miniBill/witch-awakening/DLCs/Core/Quests.md

 - Conflict: 3
 - Reward: 8

 An ancient lich thought to be defeated with the destruction of their phylactery has been busy for 600 years.
 Stray rumors over the years occasionally being investigated with no evidence.
-Beneath Himalayas the lich founded a new lair and has employed spatial distortion and Domain magics to convert the bottom of a deep cave system into a veritable hollow earth greater in size than Hawthorne's metropolis- Populated entirely of countless undead.
+Beneath Himalayas the lich founded a new lair and has employed spatial distortion and Domain magics to convert the bottom of a deep cave system into a veritable hollow earth greater in size than Hawthorne’s metropolis- Populated entirely of countless undead.
 Evidently keeping “livestock” including humans in their main palace sustained by magic to keep creating new life to utilize their skeletons in death.
 A city carved of stone and built up in bone.

 Notes:
 + A Rank 6 tier necromancer skilled in potions, runes, earthmoving, dominion, witchery, and familiarity with a bone dragon familiar.